vaibhavkumar-sf/loopback4-microservice-catalog/services/audit-service/openapi.md

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

-A microservice for audit logging
+## A microservice for audit logging
+### Permissions:
+Most applications need to control who (or what) can access data or call services.
+Typically, this involves requiring users to login to access protected data, or requiring authorization tokens for other applications to access protected data.
+So, permission keys are required for accessing those routes.
+To set permission keys use npm package [`loopback4-authorization`](https://www.npmjs.com/package/loopback4-authorization).

 Base URLs: